• Skip to main content

 Seaplanes in Vancouver Harbour

-Canada Place is picture-perfect for photo-ops and a great place to relax and watch cruise ships glide into the city, and the floatplanes taking off.
+Canada Place is picture-perfect for photo-ops and a great place to relax and watch cruise ships glide into the city and the floatplanes take off.

 Fun fact: British Columbia boasts the largest floatplane network in the world.